 spiritual (1 Corinthians 2:13; 15:46).
 This must be the starting point in a quest for God's truth about healing in His

-Body, not about the gift of healing but the manner in which we, as individuals, and the Body of Christ, as a whole,
+body, not about the gift of healing but the manner in which we, as individuals, and the body of Christ, as a whole,

 must approach healing.
-In this context, the Body refers to either a local gathering of the Lord's people or the
+In this context, the body refers to either a local gathering of the Lord's people or the

 Over the years, I have observed that the Lord's people mostly approach healing on the natural and individual level

-and seldom on the spiritual and Body level.
+and seldom on the spiritual and body level.
 When an infirmity comes upon a person, appeals go up to the Lord for

 natural healing of the individual, meaning the focus is on the person.
-But, how often is an appeal made to the
+But, how often is an appeal made to the Lord

-principle that Paul gives us in relation to the Lord's Supper.
+gives us in relation to the Lord's table?
 Judge the body rightly (1 Corinthians 11:29-32).

-Healing of the Body of Christ
+Healing of the Body of Christ Corporately & Spiritually

-We have been treating infirmities as individual cases of the natural realm and not as Body cases of the spiritual
+We have been treating infirmities as individual cases of the natural realm and not as body cases of the spiritual

 presume to know.
-Don't presume that the Body is not sick in some way.
-Ask: "Lord, what is going on?
+Don't presume that the body is not sick in some way.
+Ask: Lord, what is going on?
 How do You

 see this infirmity?
-Are You after something?"
+Are You after something?
 Then, proceed based on His response.
 This is not to imply that every

-infirmity relates to the Body-at-large; but why not start here?
+infirmity relates to the body-at-large; but why not start here?

 Allow me to take some liberty with John's thoughts on good health and prospering: Beloved, I pray (desiring and

 the natural bodies of your individual members) prospers (3 John 2).

 We need to guard ourselves from becoming self -absorbed with our infirmities and get our eyes on the bigger

 picture.
 Without doubt, God uses our individual infirmities to mature and draw us into union with Him.
-Much
+Much good

 But we shall lovingly hold to the truth, and shall in all respects grow up into union with Him who is our Head,